MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/web-api-conditional-operations-sample.md

 ## Section 2: Optimistic concurrency on delete and update

 This section of the program demonstrates how to perform conditional delete and update operations.
 The most common use for such operations is in implementing an optimistic concurrency approach to row processing in a multi-user environment.
-More information:[Apply optimistic concurrency](perform-conditional-operations-using-web-api.md#bkmk_Applyoptimisticconcurrency)
+More information: [Apply optimistic concurrency](perform-conditional-operations-using-web-api.md#bkmk_Applyoptimisticconcurrency)

 1. Attempt to delete original account if and only if it matches the original version (ETag value).
 This condition is represented by the `If-Match` header.
 This operation fails because the account row was updated in the previous section, so as a result, its version was updated on the server.